bond-agency/docker-wpbp/README.md

 # Fill these only if you want to retrieve SSL certificate
 export LETSENCRYPT_HOST=
 export LETSENCRYPT_EMAIL=

+# Hostname of the containers.
+This should be the FQDN of the application.
+export HOSTNAME=
 ```

 The value of the `LETSENCRYPT_HOST` should be same as in `VIRTUAL_HOST`.